digambara-anant/CloudEye/README.md

 ## Project Overview

-CloudEye is an AI-powered satellite system for the real-time detection, monitoring, and reporting of methane emissions from industrial sites.
-Our solution uses onboard edge-AI to identify methane leaks, alert authorities, and globally escalate if action isn’t taken—enabling fast response for climate impact.
+CloudEye is an advanced autonomous satellite system equipped with two powerful cameras:
+- **Normal Camera:** For standard high-resolution Earth imaging.
+- **OGI Camera (Optical Gas Imaging):** Specialized to detect methane gas plumes invisible to the naked eye.

+The satellite uses edge-AI to process images in real-time, detect methane leaks from industrial facilities, identify responsible companies using online databases, and send instant alerts to both industry and government agencies.
+If not fixed within 39 days, global organizations and the public are notified—creating full transparency and accountability.

 ---